ravenlandpush/RavencoinIPFSInstaller/README.md

 # RavencoinIPFSInstaller
 An automatic Ravencoin IPFS Installer and Pinner for Linux Debian/Ubuntu/Redhat/CentOS operating Systems

+# About
+This is For Linux distributions only.
+RavencoinIPFSInstaller is an automatic installer for Ravencoin + IPFS for people that want to support the Ravencoin cryptocurrency Network's interplanetary filesystem.
+Ravencoin is dependent upon a protocol called IPFS which allows using DHT torrent technology to distribute files.
+When someone creates an ravencoin asset, they can attach an IPFS hash, which is a unique signature for a file.
+This system allows anyone to join the public DHT network and mirror a copy of all the Ravencoin objects. (as is done with https://ravencoinos.org).
+Except that this version will automatically install IPFS + sync the ravencoin blockchain ipfs objects from the https://bootstrap.ravenland.org/ service.

+# Premise
 Dear Ravencoin Supporter,
 Do you want to significantly help the RavencoinOS Interplanetary File System (IPFS) Dynamic Hash Table (DHT) network?
 Now is your chance.
 Simply run the below commands to install IPFS and get started working with Ravencoin IPFS